Celebrate Life

 The Oxford Dictionary describes Ikigai as ” a motivating force; something or someone that gives a person a sense of purpose or a reason for living”.

-For me my Ikigai has morphed into what the Japanese call an Iyashi, a simple healer, a person living a full life with an open heart, and through that process of constant personal challenge and change, engaging deeply and significantly with others of all nationalities and backgrounds to follow a path of profound emotional and spiritual growth.
+For me my Ikigai has morphed into what the Japanese call an Iyashi.
+It sounds a bit mysterious, but really its quite simple.
+It’s a person living a full life with an open heart, addressing personal challenge and change, and engaging deeply and significantly with others to follow a path of emotional and spiritual growth.
+Becoming a healer in the process.

-My Ikigai has always been about challenging myself to grow spiritually, (not religiously) to be a better person, to achieve, and to work on the completion journey to the centre of my heart where I can say that I truly know myself, and through that to be a facilitator for others to do the same.
-To be able to go deep and connect with the unconscious, to be a shadow worker unafraid of connecting with our dark sides in order to find its true gifts and bring those gifts out into the light.
+My Ikigai has always been about challenging myself to grow spiritually, (not necessarily religiously) to be a better person, to achieve, and to work on the completion of “the journey to the centre of my heart” when I can say that I truly know myself, and through that to be a facilitator for others to do the same.
+To be able to go deep and connect with the unconscious.
+To be a shadow worker.
+Unafraid of connecting with our dark sides in order to find its true gifts and bring those gifts out into the light.

-My personal Ikigai is living life enjoyably, peacefully, without detracting from the lives of others or at others cost, and yet being able to connect with others and help them on their journey too.
+It’s about living life enjoyably, peacefully yet with fun, without detracting from the lives of others or at a cost to others, and yet being able to connect with others and maybe help them in some small way on their journey too.

 So that’s me in a nutshell.